Neuromarketing - MSc

 The programme is taught by academic staff members who have extensive teaching and professional experience.
 Our academics continually work with international, national and regional businesses as part of their research and use their experiences to make their teaching relevant and up-to-date.
 The administration staff fully supports all processes of the department and provides a wide range of services to our students.

-“Business Administration and Economics Department Staff is committed to a shared vision: to inspire people within the academic and the wider community.
+“Business Administration and Economics Department Staff are committed to a shared vision: to inspire people within the academic and the wider community.
 Our responsibility is to engage students to develop their knowledge and their skills in order to stand out for their integrity and ethos.
 Our main goal is to transfer our international experience, outstanding teaching, excellent research and real business networking to our students.”

 Ms Aggeliki Papakonstantinou